 Contact Lenses for Nearsightedness

 Vision tests and eye examinations determine the prescription for your lenses just as they do for glasses, and the contact lenses correct your vision in the same way, by changing the direction in which light enters the eye.
 The eye’s natural tears give contact lenses their ability to float on the cornea.
 The lenses can be vastly thinner than eyeglass lenses because of their proximity to the cornea.
 There are different types of contact lenses:

 - Soft lenses: Soft lenses are made of very pliable soft plastic that flexes and adheres to the surface of your eye extremely easily (it can be easier to get used to soft lenses than to rigid ones.)
 They tend to cover a larger portion of your eye, covering the pupil and iris and extending into the white.
-Some soft lenses are meant to be taken out, cleaned and stored overnight, and others are meant to be disposed of after being worn a certain number of times or for a certain time period, from a day to a few weeks.
+Some soft lenses are meant to be taken out, cleaned, and stored overnight, and others are meant to be disposed of after being worn a certain number of times or for a certain time period, from a day to a few weeks.

 - Rigid gas-permeable lenses: These are smaller lenses, generally covering the pupil and extending into the iris.
 They are made of thin, rigid plastic, as the name suggests, and look like small saucers when held on a fingertip.
 They also float on your tears, and oxygen travels through them to the surface of your eye.
 Occasionally a speck of dust or an eyelash gets between the lens and the eye, making it necessary to take the lens out, clean it, and put it back in.
 They generally are not meant to be slept in, although there are specific extended-wear types that allow this.

 Correcting Nearsightedness with LASIK